souryacs/LitRevw/SpatialTranscriptomics.md

         - Probabilistic mapping, namely, a matrix M (of dimension *n_{cells} X n_{voxels}*)
             - denoting the probability of finding each cell from the sc/snRNA-seq data in each voxel of the spatial data.
             - M^{T}S (S = input scRNA-seq matrix): spatial gene expression predicted by M
+        - Using this mapping M, M^{T}A (where A = reference scRNA-seq annotations) is the annotation of the ST data.

 [Identification of spatial expression trends in single-cell gene expression data - Edsgard et al. Nat Meth 2018](https://pubmed.ncbi.nlm.nih.gov/29553578/) trendsceek method.
 Identifies genes whose expressions are significantly associated with spatial pattern, using marked point process based modeling. ** TO Do: These genes can be utilized in the above mentioned Tangram method to align the ST data with scRNA-seq datasets.